gzentner/Harlow_etal_2021/README.md

 # rRNA_transcription

-This repository contains scripts used for analysis of transcripts produced from ribosomal RNA (rRNA) genes under various conditions.
+This repository contains templates for scripts used for analysis of transcripts produced from human ribosomal RNA (rRNA) genes under various conditions.